LSDOlab/VortexAD/docs/src/getting_started.md

 # Getting started
-This page provides instructions for installing your package and running a minimal example.
+This page provides instructions for installing VortexAD.

 ## Installation